tetyanaloskutova/remote-works/docs/payment-gateways.rst

 (see :ref:`how to enable/disable payment gateways <payment_gateways_configuration>`).
 It's meant to allow developers to easily simulate different payment results.

-For an how-to guide on adding new payments into your Saleor project please check :ref:`adding-payments`.
+For an how-to guide on adding new payments into your Remote-works project please check :ref:`adding-payments`.

 .. note::